hapax/hapax.github.io/assets/simple-physics.md

 (no wind) at some speed $v$.
 Viewed in the reference frame of the falling drops, there are $n$ drops per unit volume.
-The speed $v$ and density $n$ can change with height, but we are only interested in these quantities near the ground, so we are at liberty to imagine that they are constant everywhere.
+The speed $v$ and density $n$ can change with height, but we're only interested in these quantities near the ground, so we are at liberty to imagine that they are constant everywhere.